junaiddodhia/MyArray/README.md

-# An ArrayList from scratch

-A from scratch implementation of an arraylist in Java without using the Java Collections framework.
+### Arraylist implementation in Java without using the Java Collections framework.

 ---
 Wright's First Flight - 1902